CleanPatrick: A Benchmark for Image Data Cleaning: Related work

 While these specialized resources have driven progress for their error types, they assess methods in isolation and often on general-domain imagery.
-Furthermore, none of the existing benchmarks obtain labels directly for data quality issues.
-Obtaining labels by re-labeling instead of asking annotators to find quality issues leads to very different outcomes.
-Instead the outlined benchmark corresponds to human assessment of the issues themselves.
+Furthermore, none of the existing benchmarks directly obtains labels for data quality issues.
+Obtaining labels by re-labeling rather than asking annotators to identify quality issues yields markedly different outcomes.
+Instead, the outlined benchmark corresponds to human assessment of the issues themselves.
 CleanPatrick advances the field by providing expert-verified annotations for all three major data-quality problems (label errors, near duplicates, and off-topic images) within a single, clinically realistic dataset, enabling holistic evaluation and direct cross-method comparison.

+CleanPatrick addresses an overlapping objective compared to standard learning with noise.
+Weak supervision and noisy-label methods typically aim to \emph{train robust models} despite label noise or to \emph{recover true latent labels} using assumptions about the noise process (\textit{e.g.}, class-conditional or instance-dependent noise).
+In contrast, CleanPatrick targets \emph{audit prioritization} to avoid data poisoning, by identifying the labels that a human inspector would most easily identify as incorrect.
+As such, CleanPatrick provides a distinct evaluation axis that complements existing noisy-label benchmarks, testing whether methods can prioritize the most unambiguous errors for efficient human review.